ivo100/openai-practice/README.md

 poetry run simple
 ```

+or
+ave (source venv/bin/activate)

+python simple/main.py

-You can also run the module directly:
+You can also run the module directly (in venv):

 ```bash
 python -m simple.main
 ```